BLACKPINK “GO” Korean Slang Explained — 가자, ㄱㄱ, 달려, and 가보자고 in the DEADLINE Era (Updated May 2026)

 💬 Meaning: let’s go for it; let’s try this; let’s really do this

-If you are a Korean learner, use 가보자고 as a mood phrase, not as a formal sentence.
+Use 가보자고 (gabojago) as a mood phrase, not as a formal sentence.
 It works best when the atmosphere is already playful: comeback countdowns, challenge attempts, friend-group plans, or excited comments.
-If the situation is serious or polite, choose a clearer expression such as 시작해 봅시다 (“let’s begin”) instead.
+If the situation is serious or polite, choose a clearer expression such as 시작해 봅시다 (sijakhae bopsida, “let’s begin”) instead.

 This is why 가보자고 matches the “GO” feeling so well.
-It does not only say movement.
+It doesn’t only signal movement.
 It adds the speaker’s attitude: “I am ready, we are doing this, and the mood is up.”
 In K-pop fan spaces, that attitude matters.
-Fans are not only describing music.
+Fans aren’t only describing music.
 They are participating in the emotional launch.

 🖤 BLACKPINK “GO” and Korean Fan Reaction Language